Farama-Foundation/ViZDoom/README.md

 ``-DPYTHON_LIBRARY=/usr/local/Cellar/python/2.x.x/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib``

 ####Configuration
-Craeting symlink to the app executable may be need:
+Craeting symlink to the app executable may be needed:
-``rm bin/vizdoom && ln -s vizdoom.app/Contents/MacOS/vizdoom bin/vizdoom``
+``ln -sf vizdoom.app/Contents/MacOS/vizdoom bin/vizdoom``

-###Compilation output
+##Compilation output
-Compilation output will be placed in ``vizdoom_root_dir/bin`` and it should contain following files (Windows names are in brackets):
+Compilation output will be placed in ``vizdoom_root_dir/bin`` and it should contain the following files (Windows names in brackets):

 * ``bin/vizdoom (vizdoom.exe)`` - ViZDoom executable
 * ``bin/vizdoom.pk3`` - resources file used by ViZDoom (needed by ViZDoom executable)